mipashyayalmar/mipashyayalmar/README.md

 ### Hi there, I'm Prasad! 👋

-👀 I'm passionate about **machine learning** and the endless possibilities it offers.

-🌱 Currently, I'm delving into the world of **web design** while continuing my journey in **machine learning**.

-💞️ My current goal is to collaborate on **GSOC** with **FOSSASIA** - an exciting opportunity to contribute to impactful projects!

-📫 Reach out to me through my [Personal Portfolio](https://mipashyayalmar.github.io/-Profile-data/) - I'm always open to connecting and discussing potential collaborations.

-😄 Pronouns: **pashya**

-⚡ Fun fact: My college life is all about enjoying it on my own terms - creating my own rules and embracing every moment!

 <!---
 mipashyayalmar/mipashyayalmar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.